 It’s Day 4 of intense action at Wimbledon and tennis fans around the world are loving the grass-court competition.

-Wimbledon made changes to the tournament scoring system in 2022, creating consistency with other grand slams and potentially less court time for players.
+Wimbledon made changes to the tournament scoring system last year, creating consistency with other grand slams and potentially less court time for players.

 Here’s a look at some of Wimbledon's alterations and how they’re impacting players this year:

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.